iVS3D/iVS3D/README.md

 | [🪞 Deep Visual Similarity](doc/plugins.md#deep-visual-similarity) | Selects the N-most dissimilar images using K-Means clustering and deep visual embeddings | ✅ |
 | [🤖 Semantic Segmentation](doc/plugins.md#semantic-segmentation) | Creates binary masks to exclude objects such as vehicles from the reconstruction by using neural networks for semantic segmentation | ✅ |

 These plugins show different approaches to enhance information from an image sequence or video by either selecting images or creating additional masks to improve the 3D reconstruction process.
-See [here](doc/plugins.md) for a detailed description of the above mentioned plugins.
+See [here](doc/plugins.md) for a detailed description of the above-mentioned plugins.

 iVS3D is built with an open plugin interface for adding new plugins.
 So feel free to add your own.
 See [here](doc/create_plugin.md) for creating your own plugin.

 ## ⛪ 3D Reconstruction
 iVS3D does prepare the data for 3D reconstruction.
 Afterwards, commonly used tools like [COLMAP] and [OpenMVS] can be used to perform the reconstruction and meshing.
 We provide a seamless integration of both in our software.
-In the *Reconstruction* tab you can configure desired products such as a dense point cloud or a textured mesh. iVS3D starts the reconstruction with your configuration based on the exported images and masks, either locally on your machine or on a remote server.
+In the *Reconstruction* tab, you can configure desired products such as a dense point cloud or a textured mesh. iVS3D starts the reconstruction with your configuration based on the exported images and masks, either locally on your machine or on a remote server.
 You can track the progress, view logs and manage the reconstruction jobs all within the *Reconstruction* tab.
-For further information see:
+For further information, see:
 - [local reconstruction](doc/reconstruction_local.md)
 - [remote reconstruction](doc/reconstruction_remote.md)